SamuelBichsel/Rep_Template/README.md

 Second, there is not preset full template, hence many individual decisions still need to be made and code executed.
 This is bypassed by this setup.

+well yes here I am doing a small change to the README as asked but I don't know what it is supposed to be so I just write a bunch of words

 ## Use

 ### A github project from the template